elliottmotson/boilerplate-flask-login/README.md

 secret_key=changeme
 ```

-To run the app use
+To run the app use:
 ```
 python3 ./app.wsgi
 ```